Jaxeetee/habits-tracker/README.md

 ### my project goals
 - learn to use MAUI .NET
-- start learning about full stack development
+- start learning about full-stack development
-- learn more on mobile application development
+- learn more about mobile application development